Only 20 Percent Paas FMGE, Why Pass Percentage is so Low?

 Conclusion:

 It is important to remember that there is no fixed reason as to why international MBBS graduates fail FMGE.
 It all depends on how prepared they are for the exam.
-It is highly recommended that those who aspire to study MBBS abroad and practice medicine in India must prepare for the FMGE as and they are studying abroad.
+Other reasons include the differences in curriculum and teaching styles compared to their MBBS education abroad, a lack of practical experience, and difficulty adjusting to the Indian exam format.
+It is highly recommended that those who aspire to study MBBS abroad and practice medicine in India must prepare for the FMGE as they are studying abroad.
 This will give them enough time to make a strong study plan and prepare well.
 In addition, aim for countries that follow a curriculum that matches the Indian medical standards.
 This way, they will be studying the FMGE syllabus with their MBBS syllabus.

 Also Read: